Stena Edda Fast Facts

 On the 28.02.20, STENA EDDA completed berthing trials at Belfast VT4, Loch Ryan Port, and 12 Quays South at Birkenhead.
 She remained at Birkenhead, apart from some trips up river as part of her commissioning, until she entered commercial service.
 During this period final adjustments were made to the passenger accommodation by both contractors such as Norgi, and crew.
 Crew training and all required drills were also completed.

-STENA EDDA‘s maiden commercial voyage took place under the command of Caption Krzysztof (Kris) Gadomski with the overnight voyage from Birkenhead to Belfast on 09.03.20.
+STENA EDDA‘s maiden commercial voyage took place under the command of Captain Krzysztof (Kris) Gadomski with the overnight voyage from Birkenhead to Belfast on 09.03.20.
 This was just two weeks ahead of the announcement of the UK’s COVID-19 coronavirus lockdown on March 23.

 The brand-new ferry replaced STENA LAGAN which had served the Belfast – Liverpool route since being delivered new to Norse Merchant Ferries in 2005.
 The route and its ships were subsequently taken over by Norfolk Line and DFDS before passing into Stena Line ownership in 2010/11.